ArduPilot/ardupilot_wiki/common/source/docs/common-3dr-radio-advanced-configuration-and-technical-information.rst

 bits send (i.e. 25% bit error rate).

-The downside of the ECC option is that it halves your available data bandwidth, but in most cases this is worth it, as you are able to sustain a reliable link over longer ranges.
+The downside of the ECC option is that it halves your available data bandwidth.
+In some cases this is worth it, as you are able to sustain a reliable link over longer ranges.
 You will also get a lot less 'noise' in the serial stream.